fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/data-markers.md

 Data marker in a chart represents an important event, which occurred on a specific data point.
 Hovering on a data marker shows additional description of the event in the tooltip.

+> Data Markers are not applicable on Stock Charts.

 The image below shows the data marker on a time series chart:

 <img src="{% site.BASE_URL %}/images/fusiontime-component-data-markers.png" alt="Data Markers" width="700" height="420">